Bourbon Cherry Butter with Orange

 2 tablespoons orange zest, freshly grated

-2 tablespoons confectioners sugar, or to taste
+2 tablespoons powdered sugar, or to taste

-- Optional: 1 tablespoon orange or angostura bitters or additional bourbon (optional)
+1 tablespoon orange or angostura bitters or additional bourbon (optional)

 - Place the butter in a medium mixing bowl and with an electric mixer (fitted with the paddle) or wooden spoon, beat until light and fluffy.
 Scrape down the sides.

 - Add the soaked cherries, zest, sugar and bitters or additional bourbon (if using) and beat to incorporate, scraping sides of the bowl with a rubber spatula as needed.

 - Scrape into a small bowl, serving crock or butter mold and cover tightly; or shape into a long roll in grease-proof paper (plastic, wax or parchment) for storing and slicing as needed.

 Makes about 1 3/4 cups.

 *Dried cherries can be ordered online or found in the bulk department of fine grocers or health food stores.
 You may also substitute the more readily available cherry-flavored sweetened dried cranberries.

 Recipe and photograph provided courtesy of Wisconsin Milk Marketing Board, Inc.